Mazamars312/Analogue-Amiga/README.md

 -   I have to find out why swapping disks will not always work.

--   Fix the bugs that cause some games not to boot on the [AmigaVision](https://amiga.vision/) - Like Another World and the demo “Coda by Abyss” I believe this could be a memory issue.
-However these do work on FDD images.
+-   Fix the bugs that cause some games not to boot with the [AmigaVision](https://amiga.vision/) configurations, e.g. Another World and the demo “Coda by Abyss” I believe this could be a memory issue.
+	However these do work on FDD images for now, if you want to play them.

 Credits
 -------

 -   This source code is based on Rok Krajnc project (minimig-de1).

--   Original minimig sources from Dennis van Weeren with updates by Jakub Bednarski are published on Google Code and the Community.
+-   Original Minimig sources from Dennis van Weeren with updates by Jakub Bednarski are published on Google Code and the Community.

 -   The [AmigaVision](https://amiga.vision/) team - Limi, Optiroc and hitm4n
-    for there help and insight into the Amiga, and helping debug the pocket at the same time with me.
+    for their help and insight into the Amiga, and helping debug the Pocket at the same time with me.

 -   ARM firmware updates and minimig-tc64 port changes by Christian Vogelsang